 How to check mobile broadband data usage

-Most mobile contracts have data caps and it is well worth monitoring your usage (at least during the early stages of a new contract) to see just how much you use.
-This is true for mobile phones and mobile broadband dongles.
-Both will include data caps and both will very likely charge heavily for exceeding those caps, or could even see your internet access cut off until you purchase more data.
+Most mobile contracts have data caps and it is well worth monitoring your usage (at least during the early stages of a new contract) to see how much you use.
+This is true for mobile phones and mobile broadband dongles; both will include data caps, and networks will likely charge heavily for exceeding those caps or cut off internet access until you purchase more data.

-Mobile broadband providers should provide the means you monitor your usage.
-This will usually be within the customer portal of the provider’s website and will likely use the same names as fixed line broadband (such as traffic meter or data usage).
+Mobile broadband providers should provide the means to monitor data traffic, usually within the customer portal of the provider’s website, or via the mobile broadband dongle software utility.
 This is usually the best way to monitor mobile broadband data usage, but not the only way.

 You can use third party apps to monitor mobile broadband usage the same as you can monitor fixed line.
 It’s easier on a mobile as you can install an app that sees all traffic that goes through your phone.
 Apps like DataMan Next for iPhone, My Data Manager or 3G Watchdog (which works on 4G too) for Android can help you monitor what you use.